Donald Trump 2016 Campaign Drastically Changed Strategy After Russians Hacked Clinton Campaign Analytics

 Trump went on to win Wisconsin, becoming the first Republican to do so since Ronald Reagan in 1984, a victory that proved to be “tipping point” in the election, according to FiveThirtyEight.com Editor Nate Silver.
 In fact, the sudden change of strategy coming shortly after the Russian theft of Clinton’s campaign analytics was part of what Silver called Trump’s “better tipping-point strategy than Clinton.”

-Whether the stolen data was, in fact, what motivated the sudden change in Trump campaign strategy is not addressed in the indictment.
+Whether the stolen data was, in fact, what motivated the sudden change in the Trump campaign strategy is not addressed in the indictment.
 But something else happened on October 7 to suggest that the Russian intelligence agents were paying close attention to the events of the campaign.

 That was the day that the instantly-infamous Access Hollywood tape became public, on which Trump is heard making numerous crude and offensive comments about women, including bragging about his ability to sexually assault women because “when you’re a star, they let you do it.
 You can do anything,” according to a transcript published by The New York Times.